learn-co-curriculum/dsc-prework-intro-prework/README.md

 - For every solution you see, type out the code 5 times and say what the code is doing out loud!

 - In coding in general and python specifically, there are lots of ways to accomplish any given task.
-It is a common occurence to encounter code in the solution branch that accomplishes the same result as the code you wrote but in a different way.
-Consider why the solution branch code might be written differently than your code, even though it accomplishes the same thing.
+It is a common occurence to encounter code in the solutions that accomplishes the same result as the code you wrote but in a different way.
+Consider why the solution code might be written differently than your code, even though it accomplishes the same thing.
   - Things to ask yourself if the solution code is different than your answer but accomplishes the same thing:
     - Is the code in the solution shorter?
     - Is it eaiser to read?